-Created in 2002, Artemisia is both floral and fruity with a beautifully sensual powdery dry down.
-Caramel soft, sweet, powdery
+Created in 2002, Penhaligons Artemisia is both floral and fruity with a beautifully sensual powdery dry down.
+Caramel soft, sweet,

+Penhaligons As Sawira.
 When sensual (over) indulgence calls, it’s time to explore a souk!
-Essaoiura, a major Trade Route port serving Marrakech was
+Essaoiura, a major Trade Route port

+Penhaligons Blenheim Bouquet.
 A masterpiece of tailoring.
-A citrus cologne, with architecture far more formal, crisp and aristocratic than a simple white shirt.
-The
+A citrus cologne, with architecture far more formal, crisp and aristocratic than a

 Penhaligons Douro.
 Created in 1911, this elegant cologne was created for Sir Percy Croft of the Croft port dynasty and

-Penhaligons Halfeti.
-Halfeti draws inspiration from the lavish goods traded with Turkey: exotic florals, spices, soft leathers and precious fabrics.
+Penhaligons Halfeti draws inspiration from the lavish goods traded with Turkey: exotic florals, spices, soft leathers and precious fabrics.
+The

 Penhaligons Juniper Sling.
 Juniper Sling is an intoxicating fragrance inspired by the most iconic and atmospheric of spirits: London Dry